-Louis Tikas is remembered as a symbol of the struggle for labor rights in the United States.
-As the leader of the Ludlow miners went on strike over the inhumane working conditions at the Rockefeller mines.
+Louis Tikas, the Greek-American who became a symbol of the struggle for labor rights in the United States, was the leader of the Ludlow miners who went on strike over the inhumane working conditions at the Rockefeller mines.

-He became an American citizen in 1910 and opened a cafe on Market Street in Denver, a “Greek town” with 240 Greek residents.
-Next to his cafe, was the head office of the local organization of the “Industrial Workers of the World”, the “Wobblies” and he became fascinated by their cause.
+Spantidakis became an American citizen in 1910 and opened a cafe on Market Street in Denver, a “Greek town” with 240 Greek residents.
+Next to his cafe, was the head office of the local organization of the “Industrial Workers of the World,” the “Wobblies,” and he became fascinated by their cause.

 Tikas was chased from the field, shot and wounded by Baldwin-Felts detectives as he escaped through the back door of a boarding house in Lafayette.

-To abolish the script and the system of guards of the company that made the workers’ camps like concentration camps.
-Head of the strike were John Lawson and Louis Tikas, supported by Cretans who worked at the mine.
+Finally, miners demanded the abolishment of the script and the system of guards of the company that allowed workers’ camps to function much like concentration camps.
+Heads of the strike were John Lawson and Louis Tikas, supported by Cretans who worked at the mine.

-The strikers set tents in the area at a strategic point in order to prevent the strike-breakers from entering the mines.
-In October, the strike camp functioned as a city: five hundred men, three hundred and fifty women, four hundred and fifty children, a Greek bakery, a Greek coffee shop.
+The strikers set up tents in the area at a strategic point in order to prevent the strike-breakers from entering the mines.
+In October, the strike camp functioned as a city comprised of five hundred men, three hundred and fifty women, four hundred and fifty children, a Greek bakery, and a Greek coffee shop.

 The company had requested the intervention of the National Guard and the Governor of Colorado had agreed.
-The conflicts were violent.
+The conflicts thus turned violent.

-The Rockefeller family that owned the mines demanded for people of their own to go there in National Guard uniforms and break the strike along with the National Guard.
-The governor agreed to that too.
-But the strikers did not back down.
+The Rockefeller family, the owners of the mines, had people of their own go to the mines in National Guard uniforms and interfere in the strike along with the National Guard.
+The governor agreed to this too.
+However, strikers did not surrender.

-Although no one knows exactly what instigated the violence, some accounts suggest that officers of the National Guard demanded that the miners turn over at least one individual, possibly a striker or even a hostage that they were holding, but the miners refused.
+Although no one knows exactly what instigated the violence, certain accounts suggest that officers of the National Guard demanded that miners turn over at least one individual, possibly a striker or even a hostage that they were holding; the miners, however, refused.

 The National Guard then opened fire on the camp, initiating a pitched battle that lasted throughout the day.